tao9386/DM-UY2193/FinalProject/README.md

 ### Step 10: Lazy load

 ## Learning
-1. How to deal with many images in web
+1. How to deal with many images in web.
 2. Utilize js lirary/Bootstrap to improve website.
-3.
+3. How to do lazy load.
+4. Learn add image element into website.

+## Issue
+1. Don't know how to do lazy load
+2. Don't know how to add image into database

+## Next Step
+1. Publish to AWS.

+## Source code
+Lazy Load Part